 1. Introduction

 Citrus fruits including oranges, lemons, limes, grapefruits and tangerines are considered commodity products similar to coffee and tea in terms of international trade.
-In 2013-2014 the major citrus producing countries, such as Brazil, China, India, US, EU-27, Mexico, Egypt, Turkey and South Africa, produced around 140 million tonnes of these fruits, of which 60% were oranges [1].
+In 2013-2014 the major citrus producing countries, such as Brazil, China, India, US, EU-27, Mexico, Egypt, Turkey and South Africa, produced around 140 Mt of these fruits, of which 60% were oranges (FAO, FAOSTAT, 2015).
 Worldwide, it is estimated that over 30% of citrus fruit produced (40% in the case of oranges) is processed by the food industry each year.
-This processing, including juicing and canning, generates large quantities of citrus peel waste (19 million tonnes annually) that has the potential to be used as a bio-refinery raw material.
+This processing, including juicing and canning, generates large quantities of citrus peel waste (19 Mt annually) that has the potential to be used as a bio-refinery raw material.

-Major components of dry citrus peel waste include sugars (23%), cellulose (22%), pectin (25%), hemicellulose (11%), flavonoids (4.5%) and up to 4% of essential oil, often referred as citrus essential oil [2,3].
+Major components of dry citrus peel waste include sugars (23%), cellulose (22%), pectin (25%), hemicellulose (11%), flavonoids (4.5%) and up to 4% of essential oil, often referred as citrus essential oil (Marin et al., 2007).
 Citrus essential oils are some of the most popular fragrances in natural skin, bath, and body care products where they add an uplifting and refreshing quality.
-These oils comprise a mixture of volatile compounds like terpenes and oxygenated derivatives such as aldehydes (citral), alcohols and esters, their main component being D-limonene –a non-oxygenated monoterpene made from the combination of two isoprene units [4].
-Constituting up to 90–95% in orange peel oil and 75% in lemon peel oil [5] D-limonene plays an important role in the field of flavour and fragrances due to its physicochemical properties [6,7].
-Such properties explain its use in a large variety of consumer products, in addition to its flavour and fragrance properties [8].
-It can also be used as a non-toxic solvent in oleochemical, wax, resin, paint and glue industries and as a valuable renewable bio-solvent -an alternative to hazardous petroleum solvents [9,10].
-Another major application of D-limonene is as a cleaning agent replacing environmental unfriendly cleaning agents like toluene, hexane and chlorinated organic solvents, one of the most important drivers for the growing interest in this compound [11].
+These oils comprise a mixture of volatile compounds like terpenes and oxygenated derivatives such as aldehydes (citral), alcohols and esters, their main component being D-limonene –a non-oxygenated monoterpene made from the combination of two isoprene units (Shaw, 1979).
+Constituting up to 90–95% in orange peel oil and 75% in lemon peel oil (Kesterson et al., 1971) D-limonene plays an important role in the field of flavour and fragrances due to its physicochemical properties (Ciriminna et al., 2014).
+Such properties explain its use in a large variety of consumer products, in addition to its flavour and fragrance properties (Siles Lopez et al., 2010).
+As demonstrated by Virot et al. (2008) it can also be used as a non-toxic solvent in oleochemical, wax, resin, paint and glue industries and as a valuable renewable bio-solvent -an alternative to hazardous petroleum solvents.
+Another major application of D-limonene is as a cleaning agent replacing environmental unfriendly cleaning agents like toluene, hexane and chlorinated organic solvents, one of the most important drivers for the growing interest in this compound (Toplistek and Gustafson, 1995).